 Read this article to find out how to use a roundabout in Spain.
 Hang on, I hear you say.
 I know how to use a roundabout, I use them all the time in the UK.
 Isn’t it the same all over Europe?
 Well, actually, no that’s not strictly true.
 Read on to find out why.

 Roundabouts are a relatively recent addition to the roads in Spain.
-You will find that things don’t always happen on Spanish roundabouts in the same way that you would be used to from the UK.
+You will find that things don’t always happen on Spanish roundabouts in the same way that you are used to from the UK.

 The most common comment is about cars using the outside lane to go around to the 3rd or 4th exit of a roundabout.
 This surprises many visitors to the country when they first see it.
 Whilst this is not best practice in the UK, it is, however, the correct way to do it according to the Traffic Office in Spain.